 I am the co-director of The St Patrick’s Chapel Excavation Project, which is a collaborative research project with Dyfed Archaeological Trust.
 St Patrick’s Chapel is an early medieval (5th-10th century AD) Christian cemetery situated in sand dunes overlooking Whitesands Beach, Pembrokeshire.
 Further information about the project can be found on our A-Z List of Research Projects page: https://www.sheffield.ac.uk/archaeology/research/st-patricks

-- I am the Membership Secretary for the Society for the Study of Childhood in the Past: https://sscip.wordpress.com
+- I am the President of the Society for the Study of Childhood in the Past: https://sscip.wordpress.com

 Refereed Journal Articles